 An overview of the objectives required by the Texas Department of Licensing and Regulation Instructor Examination.
 This course is an overview of the objectives required by the Texas Department of Licensing and Regulation Instructor Examination, also covering employment skills including the preparation of resumes and interviewing techniques.
-Prerequisites: Must be an active Licensed Cosmetology Operator, CSME 1435, 1534, 2414 and 2515.
+Prerequisites: Must be an active Licensed Cosmetology Operator, CSME 1435, 1534 and 2414.
+Co-requisites: CSME 2515 and 2544 or with instructor approval.